-A generator set (genset) consists of an engine and a generator.
-However, it is best to consider the engine and generator as a system.
-Individually, each has unique characteristics; but together these qualities have a significant impact on the performance and sizing of the genset system.
+A generator set (genset) consists of an engine and a generator and it is best to consider each of them as a system.
+Individually, each has unique characteristics, but together these qualities have a significant impact on the performance and sizing of the genset system.

 Capabilities of both engine and generator are considered individually and collectively when selecting generator sets.
 Engines produce brake horsepower (or kilowatts) while controlling speed or frequency.